andabove/code-guidelines/README.md

 ## Code Editor

 By default we use [VSCode](https://code.visualstudio.com/) as our code editor, this is to take advantage of every developer using the same extension setup.
-See the .extensions folder in this repo for the essential extensions that we use, if you clone this repo VSCode will offer to install all the recommended extensions for you.
+See the .vscode folder in this repo for the essential extensions that we use, if you clone this repo VSCode will offer to install all the recommended extensions for you.

+There is also a settings.json file in the folder, this allows everyone to have the base prettier setup and some other specific settings to our repos.

 # HTML/CSS Styles